-Tourism is a vibrant sector in world economy.
+Tourism in India – Tourism is a vibrant sector in world economy.
 It creates jobs, both through direct employment within the tourism industry and indirectly in sectors such as retail and transportation.
 When tourists spend their wages on goods and services, it leads to what is known as the “multiplier effect,” creating more jobs.
 The tourism industry also provides opportunities for small-scale business enterprises, which is especially important in rural communities, and generates extra tax revenues, such as airport and hotel taxes, which can be used for schools, housing and hospitals.

 Contribution to Indian economy: While tourism contributes 6.8% GDP and 8.7% of total GDP towards employment generation, it generates $2.1 billion Foreign Exchange earnings.